CS4460 Information Visualization

 Any student suspected of cheating or plagiarizing on a quiz, exam, or assignment will be reported to the Office of Student Integrity, who will investigate the incident and identify the appropriate penalty for violations.

 Unless explicitly stated otherwise, you are expected to do homework on your own.
-Your project work may borrow libraries and code fragments from sources on the web that you integrate into an overall working system.
-Your source code should indicate what code is imported and used as is, what code is imported and modified, and what code is original.
-It is appropriate to discuss your project with others to gain ideas and feedback and help with sticky problems.
-It is not appropriate to find an existing InfoVis system, modify it, and submit it as your own work.
+It is appropriate to discuss your ideas with others to gain feedback and help with sticky problems.
+It is not appropriate find existing solution online or from your friends, modify them, and submit as your own work.
 If in doubt, confer with your instructor.
 It is much easier to ask about these things than handle the consequences of a poor decision.

 In-class use of computers, cell phones and tablets.
 Please use your technology appropriately while in class.
 Using computers. tablets, smartphones, watches, VR headsets, etc. in a way that reinforces the educational context, such as taking notes or visiting a web site being discussed, is appropriate.
 Reading email, playing games, browsing social media, watching Netflix, doing your HW assignments, purchasing football tickets, web browsing, etc. are not appropriate.
 Not only does this detract from your learning, it unavoidably distracts those sitting near you.
 As well, incoming emails and alerts are distracting.
 Even note-taking on your computer may not be such a great idea: studies have shown that note-taking by hand has been shown to be more efficient for learning (also see this news story), as opposed to by computer, but that’s your call.